davijit868/Azure-ML-Engineer-Capstone/README.md

 The dataset is registered in Azure ML workspace from locally uploaded csv file.
 It is then consumed in both the script i.e. automl.ipynb and hyperparameter_tuning.ipynb using code.

 ## Automated ML
-Please find the below screenshot for the AutoML configuration used.
+An AutoML experiment is created with the configuration mentioned in the below screenshot and using automl.ipynb.

 ![alt text](https://github.com/davijit868/Azure-ML-Engineer-Capstone/blob/master/Screenshots/Screenshot_2.png)